giorgiouboldi/sp_2026_data/README.md

 - `price_per_m2_2011_eur`, `price_per_m2_2024_eur` — average price per square meter that year, in euros
 - `annual_growth_rate_pct` — average annual growth rate in price per m² between 2011 and 2024

-The 2 Vendée IRIS have no recorded transactions and so no rows in the IRIS file — a genuine gap in the source, not a filtering error.
-See [`real-estate/README.md`](real-estate/README.md).

 ## Energy consumption & housing quality ([`energy/`](energy/))

-Annual electricity and gas consumption plus a 2024 housing-quality snapshot, from Agence ORE and data.gouv.fr. **Only electricity and gas are covered — oil and wood/biomass heating are not captured at all**, so zones with a lot of oil- or wood-heated housing will look artificially low here.
+Annual electricity and gas consumption plus a 2024 housing-quality snapshot. **Only electricity and gas are covered — oil and wood/biomass heating are not captured at all**, so zones with a lot of oil- or wood-heated housing might look artificially low here.

 **`larochelle_communes_energy.csv`** (72 communes) · **`larochelle_iris_energy.csv`** (113 of 115 IRIS) — multiple rows per zone (one per year × energy type, 2011–2024), not one row per zone like everything else in this repository: